 Fellows will be exposed to the full range of diagnostic echocardiographic modalities including transthoracic echocardiography, transoesophageal echocardiography and stress echocardiography, utilising both exercise and pharmacological stress.
-MonashHeart is a large tertiary referral centre with three echo laboratories, where more than 16,500 studies are undertaken each year, including about 445 transoesophageal studies and 2,300 stress studies.
+MonashHeart is a large tertiary referral centre with three echo laboratories, where close to 17,000 studies are undertaken each year, including about 500 transoesophageal studies and 2,300 stress studies.

 The echocardiography training program is well established, with seven dedicated adult echocardiography cardiologists who are actively involved in teaching fellows.
 All echocardiography consultants have exceptional skills and four have completed their PhD degrees in advanced echocardiography techniques.
 We have particular expertise in myocardial contrast echocardiography, 3D transoesophageal echocardiography, and quantitation of myocardial function with tissue doppler techniques.
 Fellows will also be exposed to procedural echocardiography in the catheterisation laboratory, using transoesophageal echocardiography (TOE) guidance to support atrial septal defect (ASD) and patent foramen ovale (PFO)closures, alcohol septal ablation procedures for hypertrophic obstructive cardiomyopathy (HOCM), percutaneous valve implantation/repair and LA appendage occlusion with the Watchman device.